opnfv/fuel/docs/release/userguide/userguide.rst

 **Note**: The Salt master IP is not hard set, it is configurable via INSTALLER_IP during deployment

-The Fuel baremetal deploy has a Virtualized Control Plane (VCP) which means that the controller services are installed in VMs on the baremetal targets (kvm servers).
-These VMs can also be accessed with virsh console: user *opnfv*, password *opnfv_secret*.
-This method does not apply to infrastructure VMs (Salt master and MaaS).

-The example below is a connection to a controller VM.
-The connection is made from the baremetal server kvm01.
+Logging in to cluster nodes is possible from the Jumpserver and from Salt master.
+On the Salt master cluster hostnames can be used instead of IP addresses:

     .. code-block:: bash

+        $ sudo -i
-        $ ssh -o StrictHostKeyChecking=no -i  /var/lib/opnfv/mcp.rsa  -l ubuntu x.y.z.141
+        $ ssh -i mcp.rsa ubuntu@ctl01
-        ubuntu@kvm01:~$ virsh console ctl01

 User *ubuntu* has sudo rights.
-User *opnfv* has sudo rights only on aarch64 deploys.

 =============================